chasetmartin/River_Dipper/README.md

-# Alcyon Recreation
+# River Dipper
-A repository to house an application for a user-fiendly river flow data display and forecasting, with user authentication and Rec.gov permit calendar availability
+The next-generation application for river recreation and community